Best Edge Computers: Driving the Future of Distributed Computing

 - Installed edge computers with GPU acceleration for real-time video processing

-- Increased sales by 15% through optimized product placement
+- Boosted sales by 15% through improved product placement

 - Reduced checkout wait times by 30%